An official website of the United States government

 Introduction & Objectives

-Since 2014, NAVFAC Atlantic has been conducting haul-out surveys in Virginia to determine habitat use, seasonality and abundance at several locations near Hampton Roads Navy installations and the offshore Virginia Capes operating area (Jones and Rees 2022).
-Surveys are highly dependent on weather, marine conditions, and survey crew availability.
-Due to these limitations, there is little flexibility to collect data where there is a paucity of information (e.g. sunrise/sunset and adverse weather conditions).
+Since 2014, NAVFAC Atlantic has been conducting haul-out surveys in Virginia to determine habitat use, seasonality and abundance at several locations near Hampton Roads Navy installations and the offshore Virginia Capes operating area.
+Vessel surveys are highly dependent on weather, marine conditions, and survey crew availability.
+Due to these limitations, there is limited flexibility to collect data where there is a paucity of information (e.g. times near sunrise/sunset and in adverse weather conditions).

 Camera traps have proved effective for monitoring wildlife in remote locations and with limited impact to the animals (Wearn and Glover-Kapfer 2019, Koivuniemi et al. 2016).
-In combination with the data previously collected at the known haul-out locations, camera monitoring is near continuous and will provide a more complete picture of the seasonal occupancy in Hampton Roads, which will allow us to detect or monitor changes to the local population over time.
+In combination with the data previously collected at the known haul-out locations, camera monitoring, which is near continuous, will provide a more complete picture of the seasonal occupancy in Hampton Roads.
+This level of baseline data will allow for the detection of changes to the local population over time.

 Objectives for this study are to improve the understanding of local haul-out numbers and behavior to include any haul-out patterns in relation to environmental factors.
 Data collected will improve the assessment of potential impacts from Navy training and testing activities as required under the Marine Mammal Protection Act and National Environmental Policy Act for USFF and CNIC-funded projects in Hampton Roads Virginia.